Robin-qwerty/yt-live-stream-downloader/README.md

 # yt-live-stream-downloader
-A python bot that wil check if a youtube is live and auto download the stream
+A python bot that checks if a youtuber is live and auto downloads every new live stream.